SecchioNerd/researchString/README.md

 # researchString
 Program (In C#) Research a string in an array.

-I have Think this project for develop of video game
+I have Think this project for develop of video game and web sites.

 With a error of 1 char of 5, if you write a string you can miss one char of 5.